DUNE-DAQ/dont-readme/docs/packages/daq-cmake/CmakeFunctions.md

 daq_add_library, daq_add_application can be provided a list of libraries to link against, following the `LINK_LIBRARIES` token.

-Your application will look in `include/` for your project's public headers and `src/` for its private headers.
-Additionally, if it's a "TEST" plugin, it will look in `test/src/`.

 ## daq_add_unit_test
 Usage:
 ```